kreutz-lab/DIMAR/README.md

 # DIMAR
-Data-driven selction of an imputation algorithm in R.
+Data-driven selection of an imputation algorithm in R.

 # Installation